 As for stride length, here’s where I shifted from the “gazelle” to the “bull.”
 Many years of cycling (and sitting at desks) has tightened the hip flexors and shortened my stride.
 But what has resulted is a very efficient stride length and rate for long distance triathlon.

 Is there an ideal cadence?

 Stride rate (a.k.a turnover or cadence) is your rhythm.
 It holds the entire running motion together and is your flow.
 According to USAT, numerous surveys indicate that the best runners and triathletes take 90+ steps per minute (per single leg).
 Some of this is a function of their speed, but even runners and triathletes with less ability and subsequently lower speeds who run well for their ability display similar cadences.
 We can also control our stride rate by swinging our arms.
 Often times I focus on my arm swing and connecting it with power emanating from my core – especially when I am starting to feel fatigued.

 Read more about Running the Right Way from ITU Olympic Distance World Champion and 6-Time Hawaii IRONMAN World Champion Mark Allen.

 Don’t forget your arms!

-Finally, let’s discuss our arms and their importance in run form.
-Aside from helping us keep our balance and rhythm, they are also our first aspect to monitor in staying up tall, relaxed and symmetrical.
+Finally, let’s discuss your arms and their importance in run form.
+Aside from helping you keep your balance and rhythm, they are also your first aspect to monitor in staying up tall, relaxed and symmetrical.
 Keeping a rhythmical swing, with hands and shoulders relaxed and not crossing them over our body’s center-line simply helps to keep all the other form metrics in place.